-The Rite of Christian Reception (RCRA) is the principal way baptized Christians join the Catholic Church.
-The RCRA process assumes that a baptized Christian already understands the fundamental principles which Catholics share with all other Christian faiths.
-The RCRA process focuses on what is distinctive about how Catholics understand and live these principles.
+The Order of Christian Reception (OCRA) is the principal way baptized Christians join the Catholic Church.
+The OCRA process assumes that a baptized Christian already understands the fundamental principles which Catholics share with all other Christian faiths.
+The OCRA process focuses on what is distinctive about how Catholics understand and live these principles.

 SESSION 1 • INTRODUCTION

-The purpose of this discussion is to explore the role of faith in our lives, how faith develops and changes over time, and to reflect on our personal faith journeys.
+The purpose of this discussion is to explore the nature of faith, the role of faith in the candidate's life and how faith has developed and changed over time, and to assess their current relationship to Jesus Christ.
 We invite candidates to review the Nicene Creed and to discuss any aspects of the Creed which are unclear or challenging for them.

 SESSION 2 • THE CATHOLIC IMAGINATION

 In this discussion we will explore the basic question, “What does it mean to be ‘Catholic’?”
-We will highlight four primary characteristics of the Catholic “imagination” or worldview which is rooted in the mystery of the Incarnation.
-We will examine how these characteristics or convictions are represented in the Eucharist, expressed in the Creed and experienced in everyday life.
+We will highlight four primary characteristics of the Catholic “imagination” or worldview which are rooted in the mystery of the Incarnation: the sacredness of time and space, human relationships, and human activity.
+We will examine how these characteristics or convictions are represented in the Eucharist, expressed in the Creed, and experienced in everyday life.

 SESSION 3 • SACRAMENTALITY

-The purpose of this discussion is to explore the Catholic principle of sacramentality as it is expressed, experienced and celebrated in the Sacraments and sacramentals.
-The principle of Sacramentality expresses the Catholic conviction that material objects, rituals and experiences can embody and reveal God’s presence; it is at the heart of the Catholic belief in the real presence of Jesus in the Eucharist.
+The principle of sacramentality expresses the Catholic conviction that material objects, rituals and experiences can embody and reveal God’s presence; it is at the heart of the Catholic belief in the real presence of Jesus in the Eucharist.
+The purpose of this discussion is to explore the Catholic principle of sacramentality as it is expressed, experienced and celebrated in the Sacraments.
+We will note the particular Catholic understanding of Eucharist and Marriage.

 SESSION 4 • HISTORY

-In this discussion we will explore the special way in which Catholics understand the meaning and purpose of history.
-An adjunct to Sacramentality, Catholic Christians believe that God’s presence and love can be revealed and experienced in time and human experience.
-Many aspects of Catholic faith and practice reveal this reverence for the sacred nature time and history.
+In this discussion we will explore the special way in which Catholics understand the meaning and purpose of history and how God’s presence and love is revealed and experienced over time in human experience.
+We will discuss how Catholics read scripture as the sacred record of revealed truth embodied in the community's experience of God's presence over time recorded in both the Hebrew and Christian testaments.

 SESSION 5 • COMMUNITY

-Catholic Christians believe that God is embodied and experienced in and through the individual’s relationship to the faith community, the Body of Christ.
+Catholic Christians believe that God's presence is embodied, experienced and mediated in and through the individual’s relationship to the faith community, the Body of Christ.
 The purpose of this discussion is to help participants appreciate the Catholic principle of community, particularly as it applies to the Church as a community of people.
+We will explore the Communion of Saints and Catholic devotion to Mary and the saints.

 SESSION 6 • HOPE AND MISSION